Combining cosmic shear data with correlated photo-$z$ uncertainties: constraints from DESY1 and HSC-DR1: Data

 The covariance matrix of these power spectra was estimated analytically, using the methods described in \cite{1906.11765,2010.09717}.
 The disconnected (Gaussian) component was calculated using the improved narrow-kernel approximation (NKA) \cite{2010.09717}, which is able to account for the impact of survey geometry on both the signal and noise components of the covariance.
 To the disconnected component we added the connected non-Gaussian part and super-sample contributions, estimated analytically using the halo model.
 Since they cover disjoint regions of the sky, we assumed no covariance between the HSC and DES power spectra.
 As we will see in Section \ref{sec:results}, the use of the same calibration sample (\cosmos) induces a covariance between both measurements after marginalising over the $p(z)$ uncertainties.

 When obtaining cosmological constraints, we use the angular power spectra up to $\ell = 2000$, and remove $\ell < 30$ for \desyo , and $\ell < 300$ for \hscdro.
 These scales were shown to be free of systematics in \cite{2010.09717} for \desyo and in the official analysis of \hscdro~\cite{1809.09148}.
+Note, however, that the official DES Y1 harmonic space analysis had much more conservative constraints based on the impact of baryonic effects in the angular power spectra~\cite{2111.07203}, which were not directly looked at in \cite{2010.09717}.
+This high-$\ell$ cut corresponds to the scales used in the HSC-DR1 analysis, which were found to be largely unaffected by baryonic effects.
+Note, nevertheless, that this does not guarantee that baryonic effects are irrelevant for the joint analysis of both datasets (as hinted at in ~\cite{2111.07203}), and therefore a more thorough quantification of the impact of baryons would be necessary to ensure the robustness of the combined cosmological constraints.
+It is, however, reassuring that we are able to obtain a good $\chi^2$ for a model without baryonic effects.
 The power spectra and covariance matrices produced in \cite{2010.09717} and used in this analysis are publicly available\footnote{https://github.com/xC-ell/ShearCl}.